mikelind28/CLI-Vehicle-Builder/README.md

 Vehicle-Builder is a simple command-line application that allows users to pick from a list of vehicles, create new vehicles, and perform actions on those vehicles.
 Users are intuitively guided through a series of prompts and the chosen actions are displayed in the terminal.

-This application was a TypeScript-based exercise in implementing interfaces, extending classes, and importing and exporting modules.
+This application is a TypeScript-based exercise in implementing interfaces, extending classes, and importing and exporting modules.

 ## Installation

-Download the project to your local environment by running the following commands in the terminal:
+1. Download the project to your local environment by running the following commands in the terminal:

 ```
 git clone https://github.com/mikelind28/Vehicle-Builder.git
 ```
-Then, make sure to change directories into the Develop folder:
+2. Then, make sure to change directories into the Develop folder:

 ```
 cd Vehicle-Builder/Develop
 ```
-Finally, install the required dependencies:
+3. Finally, install the required dependencies:

 ```
 npm install